lagerimsi-ds/debian-buster_bluetooth_aptX-LDAC/README.md

 - Install them
   - with backports turned on: as deb-packages named "libldac" and "pulseaudio-module-bluetooth" (uninstall possible)
   - w/o backports: normal 'make install'
+  - for Debian deleases 'bullseye' and 'bookworm' the dpkg-package method is used, as packages needed are available in th repos by default

 For more details see the comments in the script.